-In the world of affiliate marketing, a cookie is a piece of code placed in a web browser which contains your affiliate link.
-The 24 hour cookie at Amazon means the person who clicked your link must buy something within 24 hours for you to earn a commission.
+In the world of affiliate marketing, a cookie is a piece of code placed in a web browser that contains your affiliate link.
+The 24-hour cookie at Amazon means the person who clicked your link must buy something within 24 hours for you to earn a commission.
 If they don’t, the cookie expires and you won’t earn a thing if they buy something two or three days later.

 Also, if they click your link, then somebody else’s link before they buy, the latter click takes preference over yours.

 So, we know Amazon offers an affiliate program, but what other famous brands run affiliate programs?

 Here are a few examples you’ll have heard of: